apify/actor-scraper/web-scraper/README.md

 The scraper starts by loading pages specified in the [**Start URLs**](#start-urls) input setting.
-Optionally, you can make it follow page links on the fly by enabling the [**Use request queue**](#use-request-queue) option.
+Optionally, you can make the scraper follow page links on the fly by enabling the [**Use request queue**](#use-request-queue) option.
 Then just set <a href="#link-selector"><b>Link selector</b></a>
 and/or <a href="#pseudo-urls"><b>Pseudo-URLs</b></a>
-to tell the scraper which links it should follow.
+to tell the scraper which links it should add to the crawling queue.
 This is useful for recursive crawling of entire websites, e.g. to find all products in an online store.